SHIVAMSOLANKI12/Mini_project01/README.md

-this is practice project task
+This is my first practice project